-So, you’re in quarantine and you’ve decided that this is the perfect time to start that online business/ Instagram account/ YouTube channel/ website that you’ve always thought would be a great idea.
-Congrats, hopefully this new venture will launch you into success and will bring you heaps of money and endless satisfaction.
-Before you cannonball into the WordPress themes rabbit hole, there are a couple of things you might want to make sure you have thought about before it’s too late and you end up canning this opportunity.
+So, you’re in (semi) quarantine and you have a lot of time in your hands.
+You’ve decided that this is the perfect time to start that online business/ Instagram account/ YouTube channel/ website that you’ve always thought would be a great hit.
+Congrats, hopefully this new side hustle will launch you into success and will bring you heaps of money and endless satisfaction.
+Before you cannonball into the WordPress themes rabbit hole, there are a couple of things you might want to make sure you have thought about before it’s too late and you end up canning this idea.

-This article is not to discourage you from doing what you love or starting a little side hustle that might let you explore your creative, funny side, or leverage your skills that go unused at your 9-5.
-This will give you a little framework that will help you assess and validate your business idea and your commitment to it.
+I didn’t write this article to discourage you from doing what you love or starting a little side hustle that might let you explore your creative, funny side, or leverage your skills that go unused at your 9-5.
+What I am trying to do here, is to give you a framework that will help you assess and validate your business idea and your commitment to it.

 If you are like me, I’m sure you’ve had a hundred, if not a thousand brilliant ideas that could change the world.
-Got home, bought a domain, started designing the logo, and six months later you are still paying for the domain and have nothing to show for it.
+Then you got home, bought a domain, started designing the logo, and six months later you are still paying for the domain and have nothing to show for it.
 Don’t blame yourself, we get excited and there is nothing wrong with that!

-But obviously that ends up being a waste of money, and a wasted opportunity.
-So before you get too carried away, let’s dig a little deeper into whether it’s really something worth pursuing.
+But that ends up being a waste of money, and a wasted opportunity.
+So before you get too carried away, let’s dig a little deeper into whether it’s really something worth pursuing, right now.

-- Who have I spoken/”sound boarded” this idea with?
+- Who have you validated/”sound-boarded” this idea with?

-- How much knowledge do I have about the industry or product?
-Or what do I need to learn to start this?
+- How much knowledge do you have about the industry or product?
+Or what do you need to learn to start your side hustle?

-- What is my end goal (i.e. write for myself, educate people, bring a solution to a problem, or just to make money)?
+- What is your end goal (i.e. write for yourself, educate people, bring a solution to a problem, or just to make money)?

-- Am I doing this as a hobby or as a business?
-And how much money am I willing to invest in starting it?
+- Are you doing this as a hobby or as a business?
+And how much money are you willing to invest in starting your side hustle?

-- How much time CAN I give to this business?
-And how can I fit it into my schedule?
+- How much time can you (realistically) put into this side hustle?
+And how will you fit it into your schedule?

-- What methods will I put in place to ensure I build this?
+- What methods will you put in place to ensure you see this through?

-- What is my timeframe for this project?
+- What is your timeframe for this side hustle?